UnoxyRich/web-element-blocker/README.md

 2. Open Chrome and go to `chrome://extensions/`.
 3. Enable **Developer Mode**.
 4. Click **"Load unpacked"** and select the `yt-ad-remover` folder.
-5. Visit YouTube — the ad panel should be gone automatically!
+5. Visit YouTube — SOME ads should be gone automatically!